nbehrnd/webpage/source/learn/oop_features_in_fortran/index.md

 ```

 ::::{tip}
-_Hint:_ Given that Fortran supports arrays, use of simple linked lists is
+Given that Fortran supports arrays, use of simple linked lists is
 in most cases inappropriate.
 The example is presented here as being the
 simplest that permits illustrating the language features of
 interest.